Receptions and Exhibits

 |Egret in Bay City State Park.
 Photo courtesy of Michigan DNR.
 Click to enlarge.|

 The toxic legacy of Michigan’s 100-year manufacturing past lingers in the Saginaw River and Saginaw Bay.
 The waterways are the subject of past and present pollution and remediation of dioxins, PCBs, DDT, PBBs, chlordane and heavy metals.
 The tour will begin with a visit to the Saginaw Bay Visitor Center for an overview of the natural features, history and remediation of one of the largest freshwater wetlands systems in the world.
 We will continue on the Schooner Appledore with a catered lunch aboard, for a tour afloat of five miles of the river and into the bay, where Channel Island, a confined disposal facility for contaminated dredging spoils, can be seen.
 Total drive time – 2 hours.
+The tour is sponsored in part by the Saginaw Bay Watershed Initiative Network.
+Coverage.

 John Jackson, Member, Great Lakes Water Quality Board, International Joint Commission; Canadian Adviser, Great Lakes Fishery Commission; and Lecturer, Waste Management, School of Environment, Resources and Sustainability, University of Waterloo